JustTemmie/steam-presence/README.md

 to do this, download your cookies for steam these are needed because the script needs to login as you in order to see what games you're playing (yes it's scuffed).

-from my own experience these tend to stay valid for about a week, meaning you have to redo this step EVERY week.
+from my own experience steam's cookies tend to stay valid for about a week, meaning you have to redo this step EVERY week.

-download this addon for firefox, i couldn't find any extensions for chrome that i'm certain aren't viruses (sorry).
+download this addon for firefox, i couldn't find any extensions for chrome that i'm certain aren't viruses (sorry, just go download firefox for this).

 https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/